FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/filecoins-5th-birthday.md

       location: Virtual
       external-link: https://luma.com/rc3wh2zf
       end-date: 2025-10-16
-      description:
-        Tune in at 11 a.m.
-EST for a special birthday video premiere on X and YouTube live, joined by community contributors and ecosystem OGs.
-        Featuring a fireside chat with Filecoin inventor Juan Benet, and a preview of something new hitting the network with FilOz CEO Molly Mackinlay.
+      description: Tune in for a special birthday video premiere live on X and YouTube, joined by community contributors and ecosystem OGs.
+Featuring a fireside chat with Juan Benet, and a preview of something new hitting the network with FilOz CEO Molly Mackinlay.
+English video dropping at 11 a.m.
+ET on Oct.
+15 and Mandarin-captioned video dropping at 9 a.m.
+SGT on Oct.
+16.
     - title: PL Dinner to Celebrate 5 Years of Filecoin
       location: New York City
       start-date: 2025-10-15